 Also, registering a surname is not a condition of membership.

-Many studies being conducted!
+Many studies are being conducted!

 Since the Guild’s inception back in 1979 many members have since died.